 “But I want you to know that the head of every man is Christ, the head of woman is man, and the head of Christ is God” (1 Corinthians 11:13, NKJV).

 That’s why as you’ll see later, it’s important to have marriage between husband and wife who are both believers in Jesus.

 Aside from being the roots of the family framework, the Bible uses marriage as a symbol of God’s relationship with His people.

-“For your Maker is your husband, the LORD of hosts is His name; and the Holy One of Israel is your Redeemer, the God of the whole earth He is called” (Isaiah 54:5; Isaiah 50:1, NKJV).
+“For your Maker is your husband, the Lord of hosts is His name; and your Redeemer is the Holy One of Israel; He is called the God of the whole earth” (Isaiah 54:5, NKJV).

 And when Israel had been unfaithful to the covenant the nation made with God, look at the language used in the Bible:

 “Then I saw that for all the causes for which backsliding Israel had committed adultery, I had put her away and given her a certificate of divorce; yet her treacherous sister Judah did not fear, but went and played the harlot also” (Jeremiah 3:8, NKJV).